Bop City: History

 The Bop City jazz club was one of the best-known jazz venues in San Francisco in the 1950s.
-It was located at 1690 Post Street in the Fillmore/Western Addition district between Laguna Street and Buchanan Street.
-The district was previously a Japanese American enclave, but became a heavily African-American neighborhood after the internment of Japanese Americans during World War II.
+It was located in a Victorian house at 1690 Post Street in the Fillmore/Western Addition district between Laguna Street and Buchanan Street.
+The house was in Japantown and its ground floor had housed Nippon Drug Store, but the neighborhood became heavily African-American after the internment of Japanese Americans during World War II.

 While modern jazz, whether in the form of swing or bebop, was popular on Los Angeles' Central Avenue, San Francisco was at the time a haven of traditional jazz (also known as Dixieland).
 In the 1940s and early 1950s, the Bay Area scene was dominated by Dixieland revival bands such as Lu Watters' Yerba Buena Jazz Band.
 In the late 1940s, however, new clubs emerged in the Tenderloin and North Beach districts, which changed the music scene in the city.

 Bop City emerged from the short-lived club Vout City, run by Slim Gaillard on the same premises.
 Gaillard moved to Los Angeles, leaving the venue to Charles Sullivan, an African-American entrepreneur.
 Sullivan acquired the building and rented it to John "Jimbo" Edwards (1913–2000), who initially only wanted to open a cafe called Jimbo's Waffle Shop.
 At the insistence of musicians, Edwards created a function room with a stage in a larger back room.

 The San Francisco club opened in late March 1949, with a concert by the Dizzy Gillespie Orchestra and Sarah Vaughan.
 Bop City was best known for its nocturnal jam sessions and parties, as the club only opened at 2:00 am and stayed open until 6:00 am, when all other restaurants and clubs were closed.